TIDEConsortium/.github/profile/README.md

 events are recorded with severity and relatedness and reported per local ethics/IRB procedures.

-Pilot testing indicated that 90 dB pulses are tolerated by individuals with and without tinnitus (~n=20), giving ERP amplitudes similar to 95 dB pulses, and that 60 dB carriers are as effective as 65 dB and more comfortable — hence 90 dB pulses in a 60 dB carrier.
+Pilot cGPIAS testing indicated that 90 dB pulses are tolerated by individuals with and without tinnitus (~n=20), giving ERP amplitudes similar to 95 dB pulses, and that 60 dB carriers are as effective as 65 dB and more comfortable (Shabestari et al., JARO.
+2025.
+26(5):515–529. doi: 10.1007/s10162-025-00999-w).
+Hence, TIDE tested 90 dB pulses in a 60 dB carrier.

 ## Data management